 The Career of a Yankee – Joe Glenn

-We first ran this piece in November of 2017.
+(Editor’s Note – We first ran this piece in November of 2017.
 Since that piece first appeared on the blog (SSTN was less than a month old back then) we have had hundreds of thousands of new visitors to the site.
-(We are fast approaching our one millionth page view!)
-With the Yankees playing tonight, and a quiet day ahead, this seemed like a good time to share this great story with our readers.
+Today seemed like a good time to share this great story with our readers.
 ENJOY!)

 Joe Glenn was a catcher who played for the New York Yankees, St. Louis Browns, and the Boston Red Sox, mostly during the 1930’s.

 Hidden among Glenn’s rather undistinguished career are a few unique moments that help to illustrate why the history of baseball is so fun to study.

 Glenn first appeared in the Major Leagues in 1932 with the Yankees.
 A late-season call-up, he appeared in six games and managed two hits in 16 at bats.
 Both of Glenn’s hits, two singles, came in the same game off long-time Major League pitcher Sad Sam Jones.

 Sad Sam Jones played for the Yankees from 1922-1926.

 In 1933, Glenn spent most of the season in the minor leagues, but, again had a September call-up appearing in five games at the very end of the season.
 Glenn was the starting catcher, playing the entire game, for each of the Yankees final four games in 1933.
 Of these, the most memorable was the last game of the season – October 1, 1933.
 Strictly speaking, a season ending game between the second place New York Yankees and the seventh place Boston Red Sox wouldn’t be especially memorable, but this game was, as it highlighted Babe Ruth.
 This contest was the last game that Babe Ruth ever pitched.